LivelyDismay/magnum-opus/postinstall.md

 ### BiRaitBec Texture Optimization

 This step hashes your vanilla files, just like Wabbajack hashes all the downloads and mods.
-They need to be PERFECTLY CLEAN AND UNALTERED (with the exception of the Game Folder Files in the previous step).
+They need to be PERFECTLY CLEAN AND UNALTERED.
 If you'd like to be sure, just Verify Integrity of Game Files through Steam to make sure your Fallout 4 archives are pristine.

 Go to [BiRaitBec Workbase Improved](https://www.nexusmods.com/fallout4/mods/57782) and download the Main File.
 Extract this archive into a blank folder, outside of a Windows protected directory (such as `D:/Workbase Improved`).